Ear2Earth User Guide

 3.1 Fetching Metadata

 Databases may have a metadata packet that provides information on the sensor's deployment data, latitude and longitude data, and the owner of the sensor.
-To determine if a preset has metadata associated with it, select a preset in the top menu.
-The 'Retrieve Metadata' button will appear to be loading:
+To determine if a database/device pair has metadata associated with it, select a database in the top menu.
+The metadata retrieval button will automatically indicate whether or not metadata was retrieved.
+If the button is blue, metadata can be retrieved.
+If the button is red, metadata cannot be retrieved.

 3.2 Interpreting Metadata